French Onion Soup

 Bowls of this soup are usually topped with crusty French bread and a layer of gruyere cheese, which is broiled until melted into a crusty, cheesy topping.

-When eaten warm with a spoon, you get the most amazing cheese pulls!
+When eaten warm with a spoon, you get the most amazing cheese pulls from that gooey cheese!
 They’ll be Instagram-quality, I promise.

 A bowl of onions with other French Onion Soup ingredients with a blue striped towel